fangyiwen/YiwenFang-Book/README.md

 * Create text input by handling the null check and use an empty string while loading data.
 Note: 1) `key={id}` should be put within `<TextInput ... />`; 2) Replace the typo, double-quotes, with single-quotes.
 * Create update API by using `$set` operator.
 The actual resolver can be implemented in `update()`. `handleSubmit()` is used to call API to save the changes.
 *Create updating an issue by writing `handleSubmit()` to make the call to the API to save the changes.
+* Create updating a field by adding a Close button in every row of the `IssueTable`. `issueUpdate` is called to set the status to closed.

 ---